-Over 2004 and 2005, BRS observers monitored longline operations in the Southern and Western Tuna and Billfish Fishery.
-100% of all SBT hooked were discarded during observed operations but it should be noted that levels of effort in this fishery are very low at present (i.e. only 1 or 2 vessels are operating).
+Over 2005 and 2006, BRS observers monitored longline operations in the Southern and Western Tuna and Billfish Fishery.
+One SBT was landed in 2005 with twenty two discarded during observed operations.
+It should be noted that levels of effort in this fishery are very low at present (i.e. only 1 or 2 vessels are operating).